mixarcid/mixarcid.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD student at UNC's Eschelman School of Pharmacy.
+I'm a PhD student at UNC's Eshelman School of Pharmacy.
 By day, I apply novel ML algorithms to drug discovery.
 By night, I sleep.

 Occasionally I write blog posts, usually about solving weird software issues.